 - Proposed incorporation of TLAM as a regular class to the SLIS Curriculum and Advisory Committees.

-- Public talk on indigenous information issues by Loriene Roy, professor at University of Texas – Austin and past president of the ALA.
+- April: Sponsored a public talk on indigenous information issues by Loriene Roy, professor at University of Texas – Austin and past president of the ALA.

-- End of semester Thank You and Renewal potluck for TLAM members, guests, and colleagues
+- May: Hosted an end of semester Thank You and Renewal potluck for TLAM members, guests, and colleagues

 - Contributed a case study chapter about the TLAM project for Dr. Loriene Roy’s upcoming book, Tribal Libraries, Archives, and Museums: Preserving Our Language, Memories, and Lifeways.